AdrianGehrig/Project-Autonomous-Car/README.md

 <br><br>

 ## Plan B,  Artificial Neural Net
-_This Behavioral Cloning is heavily inspired by:_
+_This Behavioral Cloning approach is heavily inspired by:_
 * _["How to Simulate a Self-Driving Car
 " from Siraj Raval]()_
 * _["End to End Learning for Self-Driving Cars" NVIDIA from NVIDIA](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)_